AmirShelli/mini-quote/README.md

 # Mini-quote

-A simple web-application using Spring framework and an in-memory database that enables you to create users for them to post quotes and vote for them.
+A simple web-application using Spring framework and an in-memory database that enables you to create users, post quotes and vote for them.

 ## Launch